 Cons of Direct Mail Marketing

 Because this form of promotional marketing happened before the golden era of technology, it can appear less effective than digital marketing.
 And that’s not necessarily wrong.
 Here are a few reasons why direct mail marketing falters in comparison to its digital marketing sibling.

 Direct mail marketing is very cost effective.
 As we discussed previously, the factors that make direct mail marketing so expensive lead to it not always being the best way to market.

 Digital is instant, so it takes little time to receive information regarding the activity on a digital marketing campaign.
-It takes time for mail to be created, sent, delivered, used, and tracked.
+It takes time for effectively direct mail to be created, sent, delivered, used, and tracked.
 That’s why direct mail can fall behind digital marketing tactics.

 When direct mail works, it really works.
 But when it doesn’t, which is a lot of the time, it can seem like a waste.
 A large majority of people discard or forget to use the promotional direct mail they receive.
 This leads to the notion that an issue with direct mail is its general unusability.

 Is there a way to make direct mail new again?
 A way to strategize direct mail would be to remarket and retarget.
 Remarketing and retargeting are great marketing strategies that would allow a younger audience to be drawn into direct mail.
 If dimensional direct marketing yields a high 5% return, then target millennials who trust mail that is personalized and targeted for them.
 A strategic marketing and mailing campaign can work.